 8.29.
 Where a service provider is used for the remote storage and/or management of CCTV data they will act as a 'data processor' (as defined under the Data Protection Act 2018).
 A data processor, in relation to personal data, means any person (other than an employee of the data controller) who processes data on behalf of the data controller, in response to specific instructions.
-The data controller retains full responsibility for the actions of the data processor.
-There must be a formal written contract between the data controller and data processor (service provider).
+The data controller retains full responsibility for the actions of the data controller and data processor (service provider).
 The contract must contain provisions covering security arrangements, retention/deletion instructions, access requests and termination arrangements.
 Documentary evidence of the contractual arrangements may be required to be presented to a Council official at any time during the term of the vehicle licence.